EMI Shielding Material, Electrically Conductive Silicone

 Custom EMI Gasket Tooling Cost vs. Die Cut Yield

-In the right quantities, molding custom EMI gaskets offers engineers significant unit cost savings over die cutting.
+Liquid injection molded metal-filled material, 3D geometry In the right quantities, molding custom EMI gaskets offers engineers significant unit cost savings over die cutting.
 EMI / RFI gasket materials tend to be higher in cost compared to unfilled silicone compounds; this is especially true for silver filled EMI compounds.
 The material savings associated with molding very often offsets the higher tooling cost of a custom mold.
 Generally, if the production quantities are expected to exceed 1000 pieces, the initial tooling investment in a compression mold will pay off with a reduced unit cost.

 Waterjet Prototype to Custom Molding